 The 115-acre campus of Baylor University Medical Center encompasses three inpatient hospitals:

-Baylor University Medical Center at Dallas (914 beds)
+Baylor University Medical Center (914 beds)

 - A. Webb Roberts Hospital